nelhage/llama/README.md

-# llama -- A CLI for outsourcing computation to Amazon Lambda
+# llama -- A CLI for outsourcing computation to AWS Lambda

-Llama is a tool for running UNIX commands inside of Amazon Lambda.
+Llama is a tool for running UNIX commands inside of AWS Lambda.
 Its goal is to make it easy to outsource compute-heavy tasks to Lambda, with its enormous available parallelism, from your shell.